-Ferromagnetic materials is called soft magnetic coercive force is small, can be used in the iron core transformer and inductor, the read/write head of magnetic storage media (English: recording head), microwave devices and Electromagnetic shielding (English: Electromagnetic shielding) devices.
+Ferromagnetic materials called soft magnetic coercive force are small, can be used in the iron core transformer and inductor, the read/write head of magnetic storage media (English: recording head), microwave devices and Electromagnetic shielding (English: Electromagnetic shielding) devices.

 The coercivity measured by the material is also related to the time spent in measuring the magnetization curve process.
-The magnetization intensity measured by a magnetic material in a reverse magnetic field is less than the coercivity and its value can relax to zero if measured under the same condition for a long time.
-Relaxation phenomenon because of the magnetic domain under the reverse magnetic field due to the effect of heat, and the magnetic viscous coefficient (magnetic viscosity) .
+The magnetization of a magnet material measured in a reverse magnetic field will be less than the coercive force, and if it is measured under the same conditions for a long time, its value will relax to zero.
+Relaxation phenomenon is due to the effect of heat generated by the magnetic domain under the reverse magnetic field, and is also affected by the magnetic viscosity .
 The coercivity of some materials would increase with frequency, which would be a major obstacle for high bandwidth magnetic storage devices to improve data speed, since increasing the storage density would mean a higher coercivity of the storage devices.

 The coercivity of soft ferromagnetic materials and hard ferromagnetic materials

 The "hardness" of ferromagnetic materials increases as the crystals grow larger